stereolabs/zed-multi-camera/README.md

 ## How it works

 - Video capture for each camera is done in a separate thread for optimal performance.
-You can specify the number of ZED used by changing the [`NUM_CAMERAS`](https://github.com/stereolabs/zed-multi-input/blob/master/src/main.cpp#L42) parameter.
+You can specify the number of ZED used by changing the `NUM_CAMERAS` parameter.
-- Each camera has its own timestamp (uncomment [this line](https://github.com/stereolabs/zed-multi-input/blob/master/src/main.cpp#L127) to display it).
+- Each camera has its own timestamp (uncomment a line to display it).
 These timestamps can be used for device synchronization.
 - OpenCV is used to display the images and depth maps.
 To stop the application, simply press 'q'.